 Basically, the introduction of a film (Act 1), the first 15-20 minutes leading up to the ‘thesis statement’ of a film, known as the turning point or promise (sometimes called the “hook”) follows this three step structure.

-Given/Conventional View [the normal world of the protagonist]
+Given/Conventional View/Context [the normal world of the protagonist]

 - think of this as the conventional view, the context of the argument–where things stand right now with the particular topic